brunobord/tdaemon/README.md

         [X] Find the link and name of the original author [X] add appropriate credits
     [X] Bugfix: When doing (e.g.) hg commit, it opens temporary files that are detected as "changed", and the daemon starts tests.
 It should be ignored (ref. ignore-directories)
+    [X] Feature: If the scanned directory size if larger than the option limit, asking for the user to accept processing or not.
+Default option limit is 25MB